Ilaria Cucchi

 Ilaria Cucchi (born 22 June 1974) is an Italian human rights activist and politician.

 She has campaigned for investigation of the death in police custody of her brother, Stefano Cucchi.
 In 2013 she was an unsuccessful candidate in elections for the national parliament with "Rivoluzione Civile - Lista Ingroia".
 The street artist Jorit Agoch painted a mural portrait of her in via Verrotti all'Arenella, Naples, in 2018.
-After 2022 Italian general elections, she became a member of the Senate for the centre-left coalition.
+After the 2022 Italian general elections, she became a member of the Senate for the centre-left coalition.